dreamportdev/Osdev-Notes/02_Architecture/04_GDT.md

 Address types:

-- Logical address: addresses the programmer deals with.
+- _Logical address_: addresses the programmer deals with.
-- Linear address: logical address after translation through segmentation (logical_address + selector_base).
+- _Linear address_: logical address after translation through segmentation (logical_address + selector_base).
-- Physical address: linear address translated through paging, maps to an actual memory location in RAM.
+- _Physical address_: linear address translated through paging, maps to an actual memory location in RAM.

 It's worth noting if segmentation is ignored, logical and linear addresses are the same.